iterative/ldb-resources/documentation/Command-summary.md

 `--add-tags <tags>` Comma-separated list of tags to add to indexed data objects.

-Format descriptions:
+Brief format descriptions (see longer discussion of formats [here](formats.md))
  * `auto`, `auto-detect` - Auto-detect the data format.
 Supports detection of: `strict-pairs`, `annotation-only`, `tensorflow-inferred`
  * `strict`, `strict-pairs` - Only complete pairs of files will be indexed.
 The annotation file in each pair must have a name ending with `.json` and contain valid json.
 The data object file must have the same file name but with a different extension, and it must be in the same directory as the annotation file.
  * `bare`, `bare-pairs` - File pairs are detected as with `strict-pairs`, but bare data objects (without corresponding annotation files) are indexed too.
 Any file whose name does not end with `.json` will be considered a data object file.
  * `infer`, `tensorflow-inferred` - Annotation files will be generated containing labels that are inferred from each data object file's directory.
 This is based on the `labels="inferred"` option in TensorFlow's [`tf.keras.utils.image_dataset_from_directory`](https://www.tensorflow.org/api_docs/python/tf/keras/utils/image_dataset_from_directory).
 All files should be data object files that do **not** end with `.json`.
 The name of the directory passed to `ldb index` will be used as the label for data objects contained directly inside of it.
 Data objects within subdirectories will have nested labels.
 For example, if you called `ldb index --format tensorflow-inferred ~/data/animals/cat`, then `~/data/animals/cat/0001.png` would have the annotation `{"label": "cat"}` and `~/data/animals/cat/tabby/0001.png` would have the annotation `{"label": {"cat": "tabby"}}`.
 This would allow for query such as `ldb list --query label.cat.tabby`.
 Note that for successful conversion of a label from another format into `tensorflow-inferred`, it must have the "label" JSON key and will fail otherwise.
  * `annot`, `annotation-only` - Only annotation files ending with `.json` may exist under the given location.
-Each annotation file must contain a JSON object with the key `ldb_meta.data_object_id` pointing to a data object hash with the `0x` prefix.
+Each annotation file must contain a JSON object with the key `ldb_meta.data_object_id` pointing to a data object hash.
 This hash must specify a data object that already exists in LDB.
 This JSON object must also contain an `annotation` key whose value will be used as the annotation for the specified data object.
 For example, some `.json` file may contain:
 ```
 {
   "annotation": {
     "label": 1
   }
   "ldb_meta": {
-    "data_object_id": "0x2c4a9d28cc2ce780d17bea08d45d33b3"
+    "data_object_id": "2c4a9d28cc2ce780d17bea08d45d33b3"
   }
 }
 ```
-This results in ldb using the following as the annotation for data object `0x2c4a9d28cc2ce780d17bea08d45d33b3`:
+This results in ldb using the following as the annotation for data object `id:2c4a9d28cc2ce780d17bea08d45d33b3`:
 ```
 {
   "label": 1